- Find a Trail

 Farther north, another segment of trail begins at 120th Avenue and Eldorado Boulevard.
 Although the trail closely follows the boulevard, it’s separated from the roadway by a grassy median and lined with trees.
 You’ll have views of open space, distant mountains, the adjacent golf course, and residential neighborhoods.
 About midway along, you’ll come to Interlocken West Park, where you’ll have access to parking, restrooms, picnic tables and grills, and athletic facilities.
 This segment ends at Industrial Lane, just after passing through Interlocken East Park (which offers a disk golf course and sand volleyball pit) and under US 36 (the Denver-Boulder Turnpike).

-After a short gap due to active railroad tracks, the trail picks up again at Midway Boulevard and Hoyt Street.
+A new pedestrian/bicycle bridge crosses the active railroad tracks and the trail continues at Midway Boulevard and Hoyt Street.
 You’ll pass a couple of businesses as you parallel Hoyt Street, but will enter a more pleasant environment as you turn right (east) into Richard Steele Park, tucked behind suburban homes.
 Soon, you’ll pop out onto Burbank Street, then take a short jaunt along 10th Avenue to the Broomfield Depot Museum (open Wednesday and Saturday afternoons), well worth a stop to explore some local history.
 From there, the trail continues through Zangs Spur Park, a sprawling recreational gem offering opportunities for basketball, volleyball, softball, and tennis, plus a large playground.
 Heading east, the trail goes under Highway 287 and pops out in a commercial and residential mixed-use space.
 Following a northeast course, the trail brings travelers across Miramonte Boulevard and Miramonte Park.
 It ends near Main Street and 14th Avenue.

 A short, disconnected segment begins at 136th Avenue and Aspen Street.
 This trail section parallels Aspen heading north, providing access to Country Estates Park, where visitors will find an inline skating rink, basketball court, ball fields, picnic facilities, and a playground.